 Lucy J. Madison is a novelist, screenwriter, and poet who strives to tell unique stories about women, for women.

 She writes contemporary lesbian romance novels, poetry, articles, and short stories.
-Her books include Personal Foul and In the Direction of the Sun.
+Her books include Personal Foul, In the Direction of the Sun, and A Recipe for Love (Labrador Publishing).
 The Lesbian Review named Personal Foul as one of the top 10 Lesbian Sports Romances.
 In the Direction of the Sun was named an Award Finalist in the Fiction: LGBTQ category of the 2017 Best Book Awards.

 Frequently Asked Questions